 Mad Madge: The Extraordinary Life of Margaret Cavendish, by Katie Whitaker (2002)

-The book is a scholarly biography of Margaret Lucas Cavendish, the Duchess of Newcastle, believed to be one of the first women to have published books under their own names.
+The book is a scholarly biography of Margaret Lucas Cavendish, the Duchess of Newcastle, believed to be one of the first women to publish books under her own name.

 Born into a wealthy Essex family in 1623, Margaret lost her father when she was two years old.
 She received little formal education, but enjoyed unusual freedom in her upbringing, and took to writing at an early age.
 “Margaret never absorbed her culture’s ideal of obedience – one of the most important of female virtues, a vital part of any woman’s relationships with parents and husband, and a religious duty owed to God.
 Instead she grew up believing she should be free to follow her own wants in life, so long as they were lawful, honest, and did no harm.”